labandalambda/fg-makam/docs/README.md

 A ```method_sig``` is constructed by passing a list of types (`list string`) and a type (`string`) to its appropriate constructor.
 We will not be using the method's argument names, we will only be using their types, so to simplify we do not include them in our representation.

 A ```method_spec``` is constructed by using a method's name (like "add" or "sort") and it's signature.

-Using these ideas, most of the the translatation from the calculus to the representation we use is straightforward.
+Using these ideas, most of the the translation from the calculus to the representation we use is straightforward.

 However, one constructor stands out.
 The ```method_decl``` constructor has this Makam signature: